ibm-cloud-docs/satellite/responsibilities.md

 | {{site.data.keyword.satelliteshort}}-enabled services | - Review each service's documentation for additional responsibilities that {{site.data.keyword.IBM_notm}} maintains. | - Review each service's documentation for additional responsibilities that you fulfill when you use these services. |
 | {{site.data.keyword.satelliteshort}} Connector | Provide an interface to assign access control to connectors through IAM. | Use the provided tools to manage authentication, authorization, and access control policies. |
 | {{site.data.keyword.satelliteshort}} Connector Agent Image | Provide an interface for the {{site.data.keyword.satelliteshort}} Connector Agent image to connect to a {{site.data.keyword.satelliteshort}} Connector by leveraging {{site.data.keyword.IBM_notm}} IAM credentials. | Maintain and rotate the IAM credentials needed by the agent image. |
-{: caption="Table 4.
-Responsibilities for identity and access management." caption-side="bottom"}
+{: caption="Responsibilities for identity and access management." caption-side="bottom"}

 ### Security and regulation compliance
 {: #security-compliance}